Ric Flair: Evolution (2002–2005)

-In the Elimination Chamber match at New Year's Revolution, Batista, Orton and Triple H were the last three remaining in the match.
+In the Elimination Chamber match at New Year's Revolution on January 9, 2005, Batista, Orton and Triple H were the last three remaining in the match.
 Orton eliminated Batista with a RKO and Triple H pinned Orton with Batista's help to win the title.
 Triple H suggested that Batista not enter the Royal Rumble match, wanting the group to focus on Triple H retaining the title.
-At the Royal Rumble, Batista declined, entered the Rumble at number 28 and won.
+At the Royal Rumble on January 30, Batista declined, entered the Royal Rumble match at number 28 and won.
+Flair entered the match as the 30th and final entrant, but he was eliminated by Edge.
 Triple H tried to persuade Batista to challenge the WWE Champion John "Bradshaw" Layfield of SmackDown! rather than for his World Heavyweight Championship.
 This involved Triple H plotting a feud between JBL and Batista, showing JBL badmouthing Batista in an interview and staging an attack on Batista with a limousine designed to look like Layfield's.
 The scheme was unsuccessful and at the brand contract signing ceremony on the February 21 episode of Raw, Batista chose to remain on Raw, infuriating Triple H and thus quitting the faction.
-Batista defeated Triple H for the World Heavyweight Championship at WrestleMania 21.
+Batista defeated Triple H for the World Heavyweight Championship at WrestleMania 21 on April 3.
 Flair and Triple H also starred in an ad for WrestleMania 21 that parodied the film Braveheart.

-After Vengeance, Triple H took time off and Flair turned face for the first time since 2002 before going on to win the Intercontinental Championship from Carlito at Unforgiven, and the group was dissolved.
+After Vengeance on June 26, Triple H took time off and Flair turned face for the first time since 2002 before going on to win the Intercontinental Championship from Carlito at Unforgiven on September 18, and the group was dissolved.
 Triple H returned at the "Homecoming" episode of Raw on October 3 where he was to team with Flair in a tag team match against Carlito and Chris Masters.
 After winning that match, Triple H betrayed Flair and attacked him with a sledgehammer.
-Flair retained the Intercontinental Championship against Triple H at Taboo Tuesday in a steel cage match, which was voted as such by the fans.
-Flair later lost to Triple H in an acclaimed Last Man Standing non-title match at Survivor Series, which ended their feud.
+Flair retained the Intercontinental Championship against Triple H at Taboo Tuesday on November 1 in a steel cage match, which was voted as such by the fans.
+Flair later lost to Triple H in an acclaimed Last Man Standing non-title match at Survivor Series on November 27, which ended their feud.